 Waymaker Content and Technology Components

 Both Waymaker and Candela courses provide course content via the Lumen Platform and support for integrating courseware into educational institutions’ Learning Management Systems (LMSs) via Learning Tools Interoperability (LTI) Integration.

 - Existing open educational resources (OER) that are brought into the Lumen platform and modified for accessibility as well as quality

 - Original content developed by Lumen and collaborators

 - Links to external sources that cannot be modified due to copyright restrictions

 - LMSs are not provided by Lumen and are administered by educational institutions

 Compliance with Accessibility Standards

-Access is an important part of our purpose at Lumen—we can’t have the impact on learning results we seek if people don’t have access.
+Access is an important part of our purpose at Lumen—we can’t have the impact on the learning results we seek if people don’t have access.
 Barriers to access may involve cost or design that isn’t inclusive.
 We care a lot about access, and we design our services to be inclusive for all.
 Lumen regularly assesses our progress toward inclusiveness using the voluntary product accessibility template (“VPAT”).
-Our full accessibility statement as well as VPATs for our products can be found on our website here.
+Our full accessibility statement, as well as VPATs for our products, can be found on our website here.
 The VPAT contains documentation on Section 508 and Web Content Accessibility Guidelines (WCAG) 2.0 Success Criteria & Conformance Requirements (Levels A, AA).